Types of Degrees Accounting Majors Are Getting

 |Hispanic or Latino||7,105|

-Accounting appeals to people across the globe.
+Americans aren’t the only ones with an interest in Accounting.
 About 6.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea